nejcokorn/home-automation/README.md

 - Alarm system

 # Hardware
-This project uses Raspberry Pi and Arduino Machine Control
+This project uses Raspberry Pi
 - Raspberry Pi 4/5 with Node-RED or Home Automation, which controls the devices locally over CAN2.0
 ## Requirements
 - Central logic control